jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

 Figure 2 as sort of an informal guide; you read it once, and then start coding up an implementation that follows roughly what it says to do.
 Doing this, you will quickly get up and running with a mostly working Raft implementation.
-However, Figure 2 is, in reality, much closer to a formal specification, where every clause is a **MUST**, not a **SHOULD**.
+However, Figure 2 is, in reality, closer to a formal specification, where every clause is a **MUST**, not a **SHOULD**.
 The Students' Guide to Raft goes into a great deal of depth about this.
-Failure to follow Figure 2 *to the letter* very often leads to complex bugs, and errors in one part of the algorithm (e.g., snapshotting) can often adversely impact seemingly unrelated parts of the protocol (e.g., leader election).
+Failure to follow Figure 2 *to the letter* often leads to complex bugs, and errors in one part of the algorithm (e.g., snapshotting) can often adversely impact seemingly unrelated parts of the protocol (e.g., leader election).